open-resources/physics_bank/content/public/006.Force/Topic Outcome/Particle in Conservative Potential/Particle in Conservative Potential.md

     weight: 1
     partial-credit: true
     partial-credit-method: EDC
+myst:
   substitutions:
     params:
       vars:
         title: A Particle in Conservative Potential
       part1:
         ans1:
           value: The particle must be at rest.
         ans2:
           value: The particle must not be accelerating.
         ans3:
           value: The particle has only kinetic energy.
         ans4:
           value: The particle has only thermal energy.
         ans5:
           value: The particle must be massless.
 ---
 # {{ params.vars.title }}